totvs/cjose/README.md

 ### Common Options ###

     --with-openssl: Specify the location where OpenSSL/CiscoSSL is installed
-    --with-json-c: Specify the location where JSON-C is installed
+    --with-jansson: Specify the location where Jansson is installed
     --disable-shared: Only build static library

 ### Debug Mode ###